sophiarutman/BaseballRepo/README.md

 # BaseballRepo

-To run this app: clone the repo to your own machine, and run "$rails s" in your integrated terminal.
+To run this app: clone the repo to your own machine, and run "$rails s" in your terminal in the "BaseballApp" directory.
 Then, open http://localhost:3000/baseball_app in your chosen web browser.

 Now, some details on how the lineup is decided...,